Franz Joseph University

 Royal Hungarian Franz Joseph University (Magyar Királyi Ferenc József Tudományegyetem) was the second modern university in the Hungarian realm of the Austro-Hungarian Empire.
 Founded in 1872, its seat was initially in Kolozsvár (Cluj-Napoca).
 After World War I, it first moved to Budapest for a brief period (1919–21), and later found temporary housing in Szeged (1921–40).
 In 1940, after the Second Vienna Award ceded Northern Transylvania, including Kolozsvár to Hungary, the university was relocated to its old home.
 By the end of the World War II the territory went back to Romania, subsequently the Romanian authorities replaced the Franz Joseph University with a new Hungarian language institution and the university ceased its operation without legal successor in 1945.
+Its faculties and buildings later became part of the University of Szeged, Babeș-Bolyai University, and University of Medicine and Pharmacy of Târgu Mureș.